Private wildlife licences

 Any wildlife being held under a private wildlife licence must remain at the premises specified in the licence, unless going to or returning from a veterinarian, or subject to a legal trade.
 The only exception to this is a dingo licence, where the holder may possess dingoes at other sites for the purposes of exercising, obedience training, non-commercial education or display at a canine show.
 Only one address can be specified on a licence.

 There are four key record keeping requirements required as condition of a wildlife licence:

-- Maintaining accurate records of wildlife transactions.
-When you receiver your licence, you will also receive a Record Book.
+- Maintaining accurate and complete records of wildlife transactions.
+When you receive your licence, you will also receive a Record Book.
 All wildlife transactions must be recorded in your Record Book.

 - Informing DEPI if your wildlife has escaped or been stolen, or if your Record Book is missing or has been destroyed.
 You must report these issues within 2 business days of becoming aware of the loss.
 If you report theft of wildlife to the police, you should retain a copy of any police report.

 - Submitting an annual Return Form.
 You must submit a completed Return Form by no later than 14 April each year, detailing wildlife in your possession and any transactions which occurred during the 12 month period ending 31 March.
-A copy of a Return Form can be found on the back of your licence or can be downloaded below:
+A Return Form can be found on the back of your licence or can be downloaded below.